• Skip to primary navigation

 • Cornstarch: Tapioca starch and cassava starch work just as well as cornstarch.
 Mix them with water to avoid clumps in your pot.

-• Sugar: You can use any sweetener you'd like here, as long as it blends along with the base mixture as it thickens.
+• Sugar: You can use any sweetener you'd like here, as long as it blends with the base mixture as it thickens.

 Special Equipment You'll Need